slab/quill/docs/editor/deltas.md

 {% highlight javascript %}
 var delta = new Delta(5, 13, [
   { start: 0, end: 5 },                 // Keep the first 5 characters
   { text: 'Quill', { bold: true } }     // Insert a bolded 'Quill'
 ]);
 {% endhighlight %}

 ### Delta.prototype.apply

+Will call given insert, delete, and format functions based on the instructions of the current delta.

 **Methods**